 What could be more perfect?
-There’s no financial stress, because, that other holiday, still to come, always has a big financial factor, right?
+There's no financial stress, because, that other holiday, still to come, always has a big financial factor, right?
 I love, also, not having the pressure to decorate big time, being personally partial to the warm and earthy colours and textures of nature and autumn.
-I’ve never been a fan of the glitter and sparkle, so much.
+I'm not a fan of the glitter and sparkle, so much.

-This Sourdough sausage stuffing has blueberries and turkey sausage and is maybe a change up from your usual stuffing.
-It tastes incredible, smells wonderful and makes a great complement to your Thanksgiving turkey.
+We love this stuffing because It tastes incredible, smells wonderful and makes a great complement to your Thanksgiving turkey.

 You can use fresh, frozen or dried blueberries for this sausage stuffing recipe.

 Looking for More Delicious Holiday Sides?
 Try these: